Citizens United, U.S. Supreme Court decision, endures eight years after Obama prime-time attack

 Obama wrong on foreign money

-Six days later, during his maiden State of the Union, Mr. Obama chided the justices sitting before him, claiming falsely that “even foreign corporations” could now influence our elections.
-Justice Alito mouthed “not true.”
+Six days later, during his maiden State of the Union address, Mr. Obama chided the justices sitting before him, claiming falsely that “even foreign corporations” could now influence U.S. elections.
+Justice Alito mouthed, “Not true.”

+“I thought it was outrageous that Obama did that,” Mr. Olson said.

 Mr. Obama said the ruling should not stand, and it became a rallying cry for liberal groups who raise bundles of cash and mount endless petition drives trying to overturn it.

-Erwin Chemerensky, the dean of Boalt Hall, the University of California at Berkeley’s law school, still believes the ruling was in error, and says grim predictions have come true.
+Erwin Chemerinsky, the dean of Boalt Hall, the University of California at Berkeley’s law school, still believes the ruling was in error and said grim predictions have come true.

-“What I feared would happen has happened,” Mr. Chemerenski said.
+“What I feared would happen has happened,” Mr. Chemerinski said.
 “Corporations can and do spend large amounts of money in election campaigns.”

-Yet Mr. Chemerensky says that in addition to the huge totals, the lack of disclosure is equally troubling.
+Yet Mr. Chemerinsky said that in addition to the huge totals, the lack of disclosure is equally troubling.
 Before Citizens United, groups that wanted to run ads in the final days of campaigns had to abide by strict Federal Election Commission rules.

-After Citizens United, corporations could use their treasuries — which led to proliferation of super Political Action Committees, or Super PACs.
+After Citizens United, corporations could use their treasuries — which led to a proliferation of super Political Action Committees, or Super PACs.
 With no limit on the amount of money that can be contributed to a Super PAC, and with requirements on disclosing donors less stringent than those regarding spending by campaigns or regular PACs, these outside groups have raised enormous sums.

 Mr. Chemerinsky argued that leaves the public without the ability to make informed decisions.
 “I do worry because we should know where it comes from.”

-None of the experts interviewed by The Washington Times believes Citizens United is in any near-term jeopardy.
+None of the analysts interviewed by The Washington Times believes Citizens United is in any near-term jeopardy.
 The 2016 election of Donald Trump and his appointment of Justice Neil M. Gorsuch has probably cemented the decision.

-“If Hillary Clinton had won there would be five votes to overturn Citizens United,” Mr. Chemerensky said.
+“If Hillary Clinton had won, there would be five votes to overturn Citizens United,” Mr. Chemerinsky said.
 “But she didn’t.
 Citizens United is secure.”

-That opinion is shared by most experts, including Bradley Smith, a legal scholar and the chairman and founder of the Center for Competitive Politics.
+That opinion is shared by most analysts, including Bradley Smith, a legal scholar and the chairman and founder of the Center for Competitive Politics.

-His group was involved with SpeechNow vs. FEC, a case that came before the D.C.
-Circuit Court of Appeals in an en banc hearing right on the heels of Citizens United.
+His group was involved with SpeechNow v.
+FEC, a case that came before the U.S. Court of Appeals for the D.C.
+Circuit in an en banc hearing right on the heels of Citizens United.
 The judges there mentioned Citizens United and unanimously ruled that limits on what individuals can give to groups like SpeechNow were unconstitutional.

 The two rulings have created a situation in which the really big money to Super PACs has come not from the corporate boards, which have turned out to be averse to having their names attached to partisan politics, but from wealthy individuals.

-And even that has proven a smaller role than some believe.
-Among outside spending in federal elections, the so-called “dark money” whose source aren’t fully disclosed accounts for a good chunk, but when that is put into the total spending column it amounts to less than 4 percent, Mr. Smith said.
+Even that has proved a smaller role than some believe.
+Among outside spending in federal elections, the “dark money” whose sources aren’t fully disclosed accounts for a good chunk, but when that is put into the total spending column it amounts to less than 4 percent, Mr. Smith said.

 Open Secrets puts conservative groups in a commanding lead among the “dark money” rankings.
-Although Open Secrets’ top ten groups are split evenly between liberal and conservative leanings, the top three groups, accounting for more than $550 million since 2008, are conservative.
+Although Open Secrets’ top 10 groups are split evenly between liberal and conservative leanings, the top three groups, accounting for more than $550 million since 2008, are conservative.

 Still, that money is far less than Mrs. Clinton raised and spent in her 2016 presidential bid.
-In that race her campaign topped $1.1 billion, which was essentially twice what then-candidate Donald Trump spent even though Mrs. Clinton’s total was less than Mr. Obama had pulled together in 2012, two years after Citizens United.
+In that race, her campaign topped $1.1 billion, which was essentially twice what candidate Donald Trump spent, even though Mrs. Clinton’s total was less than what Mr. Obama pulled together in 2012, two years after Citizens United.

-“There’s been some amount of ‘dark money’ around always and it can be a pejorative term,” Mr. Smith said.
+“There’s been some amount of ‘dark money’ around always, and it can be a pejorative term,” Mr. Smith said.
 He pointed to the U.S. Chamber of Commerce, one of the biggest players.
-“Sure, voters may not know every group that contributes to the Chamber of Commerce but it’s not like, ‘oh, the Chamber of Commerce!
+“Sure, voters may not know every group that contributes to the Chamber of Commerce, but it’s not like, ‘Oh, the Chamber of Commerce!
 What’s their agenda?’
 Voters have a pretty good idea what it is about.

-“I think they’ve been good for the system overall,” Mr. Smith concluded of the Citizens and other rulings.
+“I think they’ve been good for the system overall,” Mr. Smith concluded of the Citizens United and other rulings.
 “None of the catastrophe situations opponents wailed would come about have come about, and there have been a lot of competitive races.”